 For information on other scholarships and financial aid, visit the student financial services office online at http://finaid.slu.edu.

-1. Graduates will be able to apply intellectual virtues in a variety of decision-making contexts.
+3. Graduates will be able to explain how ethical perspectives apply in various social contexts.

-6. Graduates will be able to synthesize knowledge across disciplines to address complex problems.
+5. Graduates will be able to integrate ideas and experiences across disciplines

 |Cultivating Intellectual Virtues for Lifelong Learning|